Toni Whited: Career

 Whited began her career at the Federal Reserve Board and held positions as a finance professor at the University of Iowa, University of Wisconsin, the University of Rochester and the University of Michigan.

-Research

-She has published over 40 articles in economics and finance journals covering subjects such as corporate investment, corporate cash policy, structural estimation, corporate diversification, and econometric solutions.
+Whited has published over 40 articles in economics and finance journals covering subjects such as corporate investment, corporate cash policy, structural estimation, corporate diversification, and econometric solutions.
 She is best known for her work on measurement error and tobin's q.
 Previously, she served as president of the Western Finance Association.

-Teaching

-She has taught a variety of courses at the PhD, MBA, and undergraduate level.
-Whited is most known for her semi-annual summer school teaching structural estimation in corporate finance at the University of Pennsylvania funded by the Rodney L White Center for Financial Research.
+Whited has taught a variety of courses, and is known for her semi-annual summer school teaching structural estimation in corporate finance at the University of Pennsylvania funded by the Rodney L White Center for Financial Research.